business-thiem/NextJS13-scott-tut/README.md

 # Overview

 Place for my code when learning NextJS.
+And future referencing of barebones NextJS sample code

 ## App Info